This is a Boondockers Welcome host in RALEIGH, NC

 Same Day Requests

 Small ranch on 1/2 acre close to downtown Raleigh.
 We have a screened porch, fire pit, and outdoor sauna to share.
 Kayak(s) may also be available to borrow.
 We can likely accommodate slide-outs depending on how you park- let us know if you need specific parking arrangements and we will move our cars accordingly.
 A dump station is ~2 miles away at the Fairgrounds.
 Suggested Local Attractions: NCSU, Pullen Park, Dorothea Dix Park, Umstead Park (hiking), many local lakes for kayaking, Arboretum, downtown Raleigh, Art museums, Raleigh City Farm, local breweries, NC State Fairgrounds, etc------ there's SO much to do around us!
-A nearby bike path leads you to downtown *Communication may be delayed while Andi is traveling in a region with poor wi-fi.
+A nearby bike path leads you to downtown *Communication may be delayed while Andi is caring for a relative out of state.
 Advance notice recommended*

 Vehicle Suitability Information

 Campfire Ring Provided

 Outdoor Cooking Allowed

 -if traveling with a dog, they can rotate use our fenced-in dog yard w/ our dogs but please avoid dog-dog interactions that involve contact as one of our small dogs is territorial. - Common sense stuff: clean up after pet, make sure fire is out before turning in, leave space for the mail person if parking on the street